 These resources can help you find rehabs that treat both bipolar disorder and substance abuse:

-Both schizophrenia and addiction will benefit from ongoing treatment.
+The individual with both schizophrenia and addiction will benefit from ongoing treatment.
 A comprehensive drug rehab program can offer a high level of care and many resources for managing co-occurring disorders.